alex-ozdemir/alex-ozdemir.github.io/_posts/2017-09-25-geometric-computational-power.md

 title: "Revisiting the Mohr-Mascheroni Theorem"
 date: 2017-09-25
 categories: math geometry
-excerpt: "A compass is not as powerful as a compass & straightedge after all"
+excerpt: "A compass is not necessarily as powerful as a compass & straightedge"
 published: true

 ---